 And, of course, you can use bliss to simply change artwork to images you have scanned, or found yourself online.

-bliss's "Swiss Army Knife" is the Tags page which allows all tags in all your files to be changed.
+bliss's "Swiss Army Knife" is the tag editor page which allows all tags in all your files to be changed.
 This, of course, includes all your WAV files, tagged or not.

 You can use the Search field on the Tags page to narrow down your files, for example to show only the tags for one particular album.